Korbi0/korbi0.github.io/resume.markdown

 ### Grading Systems:
-- In Germany, grades are awarded on a scale from 1 to 5, with 1.0 being the best achieveable grade The degrees I earned at Munich School of Philosophy, Humboldt University Berlin and the Munich Center for Mathematical Philosophy were graded on this scale.
+- In Germany, grades are awarded on a scale from 1 to 5, with 1.0 being the best achieveable grade.
+The degrees I earned at Munich School of Philosophy, Humboldt University Berlin and the Munich Center for Mathematical Philosophy were graded on this scale.
 - At Imperial College, degrees were classified in one of the three categories "Pass", "Merit", "Distinction", with Distinction being the best achievable classification.
 - At UC Berkeley, the best achievable GPA was 4.0